esr360/Kayzen.docs/README.md

 \[3\] - Required to convert the PHP templates into HTML files (optional)

-To build Kayzen, run the following sequence of command from the command line, ensuring you are in the root of the `dev` directory:
+To build Kayzen, run the following sequence of commands from the command line, ensuring you are in the root of the `dev` directory:

 ##### Add third party libraries